Centurion774477/Lahti/README.md

 Also, excuse the excess whitespace on the left side of each line.
 That is a bug that I've been working on fixing.
 JavaScript is white space-insensitive, so it isn't too urgent, however.

+# Using LazyScript

+Eventually I will add a prettier interface, but for now you are going to have to invoke the Perl interpreter specifically.

+As of right now, the only command is to transpile a file to JavaScript.
+This is done through three keywords:

+- transpile
+- digest
+- render

+Here is the full shell command:

+`
+perl lazyscript_cli.pl transpile <file>
+`

 Thanks for reading.
-If you have any questions, feel free to email me at reeceturner1358@gmail.com.
+If you have any questions or suggestions, feel free to email me at reeceturner1358@gmail.com.
+Hei hei.